mnshdw/squirrel-lsp/README.md

 Rust-based Language Server Protocol (LSP) implementation for the Squirrel language (`.nut`) with a VS Code client extension.

-This README explains how to install and use the server in VS Code, and how to obtain binaries (prebuilt or self-built) on Windows, macOS, and Linux.
+The VS Code extension bundles prebuilt `squirrel-lsp` binaries for major platforms, so most users don’t need to download or configure anything extra.

 ---

 ## Install in VS Code

-You need two pieces:

-1. VS Code extension (client)

-Install directly from the VS Code Marketplace:
+Install the extension from the Marketplace:

 - Open VS Code Extensions panel (`Ctrl+Shift+X` / `Cmd+Shift+X`)
 - Search for "Squirrel Language Server"
 - Click "Install"

 Or via command line:

 ```bash
 code --install-extension mnshdw.squirrel-lsp-vscode
 ```

-2. LSP server binary

-- Provide the `squirrel-lsp` executable on your system and tell the extension where to find it:
-  - VS Code Settings → search "Squirrel LSP: Server Path" → set absolute path to the binary
-  - Or place `squirrel-lsp` on your PATH so the extension can find it automatically
+That’s it.
+The extension will automatically start the bundled server for your platform.

+Advanced: if you prefer to use a custom server binary, set the absolute path in Settings → "Squirrel LSP: Server Path" (`squirrelLsp.serverPath`).
+If left empty, the extension uses the bundled binary, or falls back to PATH.

 Open any `.nut` file to activate the extension.
 Check Output → "Squirrel LSP (client)" for logs like "Language client is ready".
 Use "Format Document" to format or add `
   "[squirrel]": {